+APPENDIX 1

 Car Parking Consultation Results

 A number of changes have been proposed to the charging structure, designation of certain car parks and changes to the current restrictions.
 In order to gain the views of residents and users of the facilities a consultation exercise was undertaken via the South Ribble Website, running between 27th August and 20th September 2020.
 A total of 114 responses were received from 86 individuals, the proposals and the results for the individual car parks are detailed below.